catwell/postlima/README.md

 For a few days https://meetlima.com has been back up.

-As far as I know **the owners are completely unrelated to th original Lima team**, and it really looks like a scam.
+As far as I know **the owners are completely unrelated to the original Lima team**, and it really looks like a scam.
 Please beware...

 ## What is this?